zub2/dotprint/README.md

 * the input file (text input with potential escape sequences)
 * the output file (PDF)
-* unless the text in the file is pure ascii, the encoding (-t)
+* unless the text in the file is pure ascii, the encoding (-T or -t)

 You can specify also the preprocessor using the `-P` option.
 It defaults to epson.
 The original idea was to potentially support other printer escape codes.
 But currently only `epson`, `simple` and `crlf` (with the latter two not processing any escapes).

 A typical invocation of dotprint looks like this:

-    dotprint input-file.txt -o output-file.pdf
+    dotprint input-file.txt -T CPnnn -o output-file.pdf

 Run `dotprint -h` for a list of all the options.